irffanhaziq/DataManagementAssignment3/README.md

 ```
 **('PRECISION OF THE MODEL:', 0.9714285714285714)**

 Precision is the ratio of true positive predictions to the total number of positive predictions.
 In this case, it is approximately 97.14%.
 This means that when the model predicts a class, it is correct 97.14% of the time.
+High precision is crucial in cases where the cost of false positives is high.
+For instance, in a different context, high precision would be vital if misclassifying an instance as positive when it is not could lead to significant consequences.

 ### Calculate the recall of the model
 ```